 Our social media campaign is now live and available in 4 languages!
 It's the first of its kind in Atlantic Canada, focusing on FASD prevention and awareness.
 The campaign is available to share and download here.

 Our Atlantic-wide campaign addresses FASD prevention and awareness with an approach that is strength-based and supported by evidence.
 We at fasdNL recognize the stigma that is attached to fetal alcohol spectrum disorder.
 A goal of this campaign is to address the stigma associated with FASD by promoting public awareness and by delivering accurate and consistent information along with re-framing the issue to include partners, friends, and family members.
 In doing so, we aim to highlight the ways we can all support healthy pregnancies rather than placing the burden on women alone.

-Learn more about fasdAtlantic: Prevention and Awareness Campaign
+fasdAtlantic: Prevention & Awareness Campaign

 fasdNL is leading a three-year FASD prevention, awareness, and training collaborative action project in Atlantic Canada.
 Our project is the first Atlantic-wide FASD prevention and awareness social media campaign.
 By using social media, our campaign can reach diverse age groups in urban, rural, and northern remote parts of Atlantic Canada.
 You can participate by sharing our social media (@fasdNL) campaign posters on Facebook, Instagram, and Twitter!